Legislation

 -

-The hounds violate landowner rights and cause conflicts with landowners.
+Hounds violate landowner rights and cause conflicts with landowners and domestic animals.

 -

-Hounds present a danger to people and their pets as evidenced in October 2019 when bear hounds attacked a couple and their dog who were hiking VT public land.
+Hounds present a danger to people and their pets as evidenced by bear hounds that attacked a couple and their leashed puppy that were hiking public land in Ripton.
+Another incident in Fairlee involved hounds in pursuit of coyotes viciously attacking a domestic dog.

 -